Skip to content

 Here, we create an empty volume following the steps outlined in this documentation.

-Please make sure you are creating volume of the size 100 GB:
+Please make sure you are creating volume of the size 100 GiB:

 Create Volume for Windows VM